Coopersmith Career Consulting | Evaluated Learning Experience

 August 2018 - Present.

 This course examines rabbinical counseling practices and descriptions of typical mental health issues that may be encountered and the various professionals and services available for referral, including premarital counseling, dealing with couples in distress and spousal abuse and caring for the sick, the dying, and the bereaved.
-Special focus is given to dealing with suicide and survivors of crises as well as children in matters of crisis and death.
-Although many of the sources speak to the role of the communal rabbi or chaplain, many of the skills are equally applicable to other spiritual counselors, teachers and mentors.
+Special focus is on dealing with suicide and survivors of crises as well as children in matters of crisis and death.

-In the upper division baccalaureate degree category, 3 semester hours in Judaic Studies, Psychology, Sociology, Counseling, or Rabbinics (8/18).
+In the upper division baccalaureate degree category, 3 semester hours in Judaic Studies, Psychology, Sociology, Counseling, or Rabbinic Counseling (8/18) (5/23 revalidation).